Parelho/Machine-Learning---Flappy-Bird/README.md

 # Machine-Learning---Flappy-Bird

-Game works by itself, just make sure to create a folder with config-feedforward.txt and game.py inside, and a folder with all the images found in imgs.
+Game works without any input, just run the code.

-Make sure to name all the files except game.py the same as it is in here, otherwise you'll have to change the path in the code.
+Make sure that all the files have the same name, otherwise you will have to change the path in the code.
+And that they are orgnized in the same way as it is in the repository